-4When Josiah Warren promoted time-dependent currencies in his "Cincinnati Time Store" in the years 1827-1829, little did he know that this idea had to wait for the rise of the internet to become picked up much more frequently.
+&lt;sup>5When Josiah Warren promoted time-dependent currencies in his "Cincinnati Time Store" in the years 1827-1829, little did he know that this idea had to wait for the rise of the internet to become picked up much more frequently.
 Still, however, the created systems only serve a niche market.

-5We tailor the assumptions to the application and keep the model simple.
+&lt;sup>6We tailor the assumptions to the application and keep the model simple.
 This buys us clearcut results that make the underlying effects transparent.
 We study robustness to relaxing the assumptions in Appendix B.

-The first implication of this characterization is that, under very weak conditions any fixed-price equilibrium is not only Pareto inefficient, but also constrained inefficient.
+The first implication of this characterization is that, under very weak conditions any fixed price equilibrium is not only Pareto inefficient, but also constrained inefficient.
 Indeed, we can construct simple chains of bilateral trades that are Pareto improvements within the given price system, under weak conditions on the existence of either strictly scarce or strictly non-scarce goods.
 Thereby, each bilateral trade either involves an agent who is constrained seller of a non-scarce good and can sell more of his good, or constrained buyer of a scarce good who can buy more of this good.
 In the simplest case, there are two suppliers of non-scarce goods who have a non-zero demand for each other's good.
 Then they can both improve by exchanging their services.
 However, in a market with fixed prices this will not occur because both value the numeraire good (currency) more than the consumption of the other's good.
 In that sense, the price of their goods is "too high."
 The case with "too low" prices works similarly, and there are also combinations of the two.

-We then proceed by comparing fixed price equilibria with Walrasian equilibria.
-It turns out that the extent of trade in the Walrasian equilibrium is larger than in any (other) fixed price equilibrium.
+We then proceed by comparing fixed price equilibria with Walrasian equilibria, which are a special case of fixed prices, but can also result under flexible prices when prices are determined competitively.
+It turns out that the extent of trade in the Walrasian equilibrium is larger than in any other fixed price equilibrium.
 That is, every agent can sell weakly less in a fixed price equilibrium than in the Walrasian equilibrium.
 In the generic case that each good is strictly scarce or strictly non-scarce, in any fixed price equilibrium the amount traded of any good is even strictly smaller than in the Walrasian equilibrium.
 Hence, it becomes apparent that fixed prices hamper trade, which is a clear downside of most such platforms.
 However, Walrasian equilibria do not Pareto dominate fixed price equilibria in general, with the consequence that both regimes generate their "winners" and "losers."
-The winners of flexible prices are typically suppliers of scarce goods because they sell more and at a higher price, which boosts their income.6 For suppliers of non-scarce goods, the effect on the income depends on the elasticity of demand for their good.
+The winners of flexible prices are typically suppliers of scarce goods because they sell more and at a higher price, which boosts their income.
+The winners of fixed prices are typically suppliers of non-scarce goods for whom the fixed price happens to be close to the market clearing price, as they have the highest willingness to pay to participate in the platform.
 We finally investigate data from seven time exchange markets, covering almost 100,000 transactions.
 These are peer-to-peer exchange platforms, facilitating decentral trade typically through a time-based currency.
 Prices are fixed to different degrees.
-We observe that those platforms with fixed prices indeed have less transactions than those with rather flexible prices.
-We further analyze the trade networks of the different platforms and observe that they differ for fixed prices.
-In particular, they are less dense and more equal, which means that members have fewer customer-supplier relationships and there is lower inequality in the number of customers for fixed prices.7
+We observe that those platforms with fixed prices indeed have less transactions than those with rather flexible prices and that their trade networks are less dense and more equal.